baibaichen/Blog2/memory/The CacheLib Caching Engine Design and Experiences at Scale.md

 We quantify the impact that CacheLib has had on the Facebook production environment by considering the notable caching improvements that CacheLib has introduced.

 **DRAM overhead**.
 By design, the DRAM overheads of the LOC and SOC are small; in production we measure less than 0.1% and 0.2%, respectively.
 The DRAM Cache has generally low (*\<* 7%) overhead.
 There are two main sources of DRAM overhead: slab class fragmentation and metadata overhead (Section 4.2).
 Tuning CacheLib’s slab classes is crucial to limit fragmentation.
 Tuning currently happens manually.
 Without tuning, fragmentation overhead would more than double in many clusters.
-Unfortunately, we are not aware of automated tuning algorithms for slab-class boundaries^2^.
+Unfortunately, we are not aware of automated tuning algorithms for **==slab-class boundaries==**^2^.
 A detailed analysis of DRAM overhead appears in Appendix B.

 > ^2^Prior work has considered how to partition cache space between fixed slab classes [22] but not how to optimally define boundaries in the first place.
 Conceptually, this problem resembles the facility placement problem on a line [15], but we are not aware of optimal algorithms.